 Keeping a website's content fresh, and up-to-date is imperative for those companies in need of optimizing their overall organic, search engine presence, and wanting top search ranking.

 Whether the goal is:

 consistently updated content on the website can help achieve the desired result.

-There are an ever-ready number of different topics that could be covered on a website to update the content:
+There are an ever-ready number of different topics that could be covered for updates to the content:

 there are numerous methods by which to keep a website's content up-to-date and relevant.